bambooforest/IntroDataScience_Spring_2022/11_Dimensionality_reduction_clustering_II/README.md

 -   [geeks for
     geeks](https://www.geeksforgeeks.org/clustering-in-r-programming/)

-To get an overview of how it works, watch [this video](figures/StatQuest_K-means_clustering.mp4) (**attention**: if you click this link you will forwarded to a github page which will say:
+To get an overview of how the method theoretically works, watch [this video](figures/StatQuest_K-means_clustering.mp4) (**attention**: if you click this link you will forwarded to a github page which will say:
 *(Sorry about that, but we can’t show files that are this big right